thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 ## Mar 23
 Well, this is new.

-I've always been the early riser type — bright sunshine, cold water splash, that whole deal.
+I've always been the early riser type.

 But there's something about the night's stillness that feels strangely productive.